Who are homeless veterans?

 How many homeless veterans are there?

 Although flawless counts are impossible to come by – the transient nature of homeless populations presents a major difficulty – the U.S. Department of Housing and Urban Development (HUD) estimates that 57,849 veterans are homeless on any given night.
-Over the course of a year, approximately twice that many experience homelessness.
-Only 7% of the general population can claim veteran status, but nearly 13% of the homeless adult population are veterans.

 Approximately 12,700 veterans of Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF) and Operation New Dawn (OND) were homeless in 2010.
 The number of young homeless veterans is increasing, but only constitutes 8.8% of the overall homeless veteran population.